BNUSLI/ActionBook/README.md

 ### Contact Us

-If you have any issue, please contact us by leaving a message at the end of each page at [ai_handbook](http://actionbook.bnu.edu.cn/ai_handbook).
-You can also send an e-mail to `yuanzhuo@bnu.edu.cn`.
+If you have any question, please contact us by leaving an issue.
+You can also send e-mail to `yuanzhuo@bnu.edu.cn`.